15 Best Sprinter Van Conversions [2022 Inspiration Guide!]

 The outdoor shower hose is right there as well, which makes it easy to rinse off right before you get inside.

-The kitchen features a 3-burner stove and a regular 2-basin sink.
+The kitchen features some awesome conversion ideas, such as a 3-burner stove and a regular 2-basin sink.
 The fan in the vent above the kitchen can extract air or blow air in depending on what you need.

 A full-length closet with a hanging rod is another neat feature not found in most vans.